jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 }
 ```

-This means internally ES will treat this as a boolean query, and will execute
+This means internally ES will treat this as a boolean query and will execute
-that query against every document that falls in the timerange.
+that query against every document that falls in the time range.
 Even after
 Grafana selecting the right indices to query, this is a lot of processing to
 do.
 Perhaps we can find a better way to write this query?